PZan/Miscellaneous/Intune/Remediations/Invoke Interactive Reboot/README.md

 ## Invoke Interactive Reboot
 This Remediation determines if the system has been rebooted within the last 7 days and perfoms an user interactive remediation if the device has a pending reboot, prompting the user to restart Windows.

 The script utilizes PSAppDeployToolkit (v4) and ServiceUI (x64).
-ServiceUI is an application used for making hidden system services visible to the active user session.
+ServiceUI is an application used for making hidden system services (i.e Intune Management Engine) visible to the active user session.
 It is made available in the [Microsoft Deployment Toolkit (MDT)](https://www.microsoft.com/en-us/download/details.aspx?id=54259).
 If you do not trust that this script is using an original copy of ServiceUI in the base64 string you may download and install MDT in order to make a base64 string copy of ServiceUI yourself.

 **This remediation requires**:
 - [The PSAppDeployToolkit module installed](../PSAppDeployToolkit%20v4%20Enablement/) in AllUsers  Scope